 The gate is locked at 8.55 am and the morning session commences promptly at 9.00 am

-If a child arrives in the morning after the gate has closed, they are late and parents should register them into school at the School Office.
+If a child arrives in the morning after the gate has closed, they are late and parents should register them into School on the Inventry Console by the School Office.

-Late letters are produced each week and at the beginning of each term and are sent out to parents.
+Late letters are produced each week and at the beginning of each term and are sent out to parents for your information.

 If a child is persistently late and there is no improvement made, then the matter will be referred to the Educational Welfare Officer.